DanielSaezGambin/Human-Resources-Analysis/human_resources_analyses.md

 ## 6. Results

-After completing the calculations, we can export the query results to a .CSV file and create a simple Power BI dashboard to present the findings.
+After completing the calculations, we can export the query results to CSV files and create a simple Power BI dashboard to present the findings (accessible in report.pbix).

 ![alt text](Images/image-17.png)